dilgamme/simple-terraform-iac-lab/README.md

    git clone <repository-url>

-##### Login to Azure Open a terminal and login to your Azure account using the Azure CLI.
+2 **Login to Azure Open a terminal and login to your Azure account using the Azure CLI** az login
-   az login

 ##### Follow the prompts in your browser to complete the authentication process.

-##### Initialize Terraform Navigate to the directory containing the main.tf file and initialize Terraform.
+3. **Initialize Terraform Navigate to the directory containing the main.tf file and initialize Terraform** cd <directory-containing-main.tf>
-   cd <directory-containing-main.tf>
    terraform init